isokissa/pico-wf/README.md

     <page-id>.<language>.text

-The text file contains in first three lines the metadata:
+The text file must contain the metadata in the following strings with fixed names:

 * *PAGE_ID* the identifier of the page, the same as in file name
 * *SHORT_NAME* short name of the page, which will appear in the menu
 * *TITLE* title of the page, it will be used as title in HTML page and also as tooltip for menu options.

+The contents of the page in particular language is stored in the string with name *CONTENTS*.

 Here is example of a *.text* file: